Charley Kendall

-Charley George Kendall (born 15 December 2000) is an English professional footballer who plays for Bromley on loan from Lincoln City, as a striker.
+Charley George Kendall (born 15 December 2000) is an English professional footballer who plays as a striker for National League club Southend United.

 Career

 Born in Eastbourne, Kendall began his career with Queens Park Rangers, spending five years with the club.
 He spent time during the 2020–21 season on loan at Eastbourne Borough, before signing permanently in September 2021, having left QPR by mutual consent in August.
 He moved to Lincoln City in January 2022, returning immediately on loan to Eastbourne until the end of the 2021–22 season.

 He scored on his Lincoln debut, in an EFL Cup game on 9 August 2022.

 On 30 August 2022, he joined Sutton United on a season-long loan.
 He was recalled from his loan on 4 January 2023 having played 10 times for Sutton United in all competitions.
 He joined Bromley on loan for the rest of the season on 26 January 2023.

+On 28 July 2023, he joined Dagenham & Redbridge on a season-long loan.

+On 18 January 2024, Kendall joined Woking on a permanent deal.

+On 13 December 2024, Kendall joined fellow National League side Southend United on an 18-month deal.